 THE SIGN SAYS IT ALL BUT CROSSING NEVADA ON HIGHWAY 50 GIVES YOU A GOOD FEEL

 FOR THE WIDE OPEN WEST AND THE SCENERY IS QUITE NICE

 Next we stop at the town of Austin which discovered in 1862 by a horse which by accident, kicked up a piece of quartz containing gold and silver.
 The ore was sent to Virginia City for assay.
 Once word got out the silver rush was on.
 One year later, 10,000 people occupied the town.
 A lumber mill had been built and four hundred homes had been constructed.
 There were schools, churches, hotels, stores and, of course, the required number of saloons and pleasure houses.
 By 1880, the mines began to show signs of exhaustion and its total of $50 million in ore production was history.
-We continue on westward and we plan to arrive in Virginia City, Nevada by sunset and hotel check-in at the Silverland Inn & Suites in the downtown area.
-So ends a very long day.
+We then continue on westward to Carson City, Nevada and hotel check-in.

 AS WE CROSS NEVADA WE WILL MAKE A STOP TO EXPLORE THE WILD WEST TOWNS OF EUREKA AND AUSTIN.